Having Trouble Dealing With the Pandemic? It’s Okay to Laugh

 Humor, like grief, is a complex emotion that everyone experiences differently.
 But to stay on the safe side in times of crisis, Cherry suggests keeping jokes and lighthearted banter to smaller social circles of people who know each other well.

-“Humor among friends, co-workers or family who have a shared history and long-standing tradition of kidding with each other might serve as a safe context for expression of humor, in light of the uncertainties associated with the pandemic and potential to offend,” she says.
+“Humor among friends, co-workers, or family who have a shared history and long-standing tradition of kidding with each other might serve as a safe context for expression of humor, in light of the uncertainties associated with [a crisis] and the potential to offend,” she says.

 Making jokes to a broader circle—on a public social media profile, for example—is riskier.
-Since the pandemic is affecting so many people in different ways, it’s impossible to know how your joke will land with every person at any given moment.
+Since a widespread crisis like a pandemic affects so many people in different ways, it’s impossible to know how your joke will land with every person at any given moment.

-Cherry points out that stress associated with the COVID-19 pandemic may be overwhelming to some people, especially for those suffering financial hardships, grieving the loss of a loved one or simply feeling exhausted and vulnerable.
+Cherry points out that stress associated with a crisis like the pandemic may be overwhelming to some people, especially for those suffering financial hardships, grieving the loss of a loved one, or simply feeling exhausted and vulnerable.

-That’s why it’s important to remember that even friends who are normally jovial and good natured may not appreciate humor right now—and that that can change by the day or even by the hour.
-For example, someone might find pandemic jokes funny until someone they know personally dies from the virus.
+That’s why it’s important to remember that even friends who are normally jovial and good natured may not appreciate humor when they are in the thick of things—and that that can change by the day or even by the hour.

 Article sources open article sources